dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 ```
 prompt$ rmdir Example1
-prompt rm -f Example2
+prompt$ rm -f Example2
 ```

 ### In the Future

 You will get plenty of practice working with the shell throughout this course.
-For now, refer back to this note for a refresher while you're working on the first assignment.
+Refer back to this note for a refresher while you're working on the first assignment.

 The next note covers compiling and running C program from the command line.
 After reading it you'll be ready to write your first Linux